kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 ```

 #### Search datasets with regex
-If you do not remember the exact name of a dataset, you can provide regular expression to search datasets.
+If you do not remember the exact name of a dataset, you can provide a regular expression to search datasets.
 ```ipython
 catalog.list("example*")
 ```